search-opt-crew/DISCOTANGO/README.md

 **DISCO**ntinuous **T**oolkit for **A**quisition of **N**eighboring **G**lobal **O**ptimizations.
 (Don't worry, the acronym doesn't mean anything.)

-We write code and we don't care who knows.

 # Interface and Style

 We're writing this to expose some cool algorithms to the general public who may wish to write programs in languages that aren't matlab.
 Hence, [GPL](GPL.md).
 We're using C because it's straightforward and interops with literally every language.
 The previous reasoning also explains why we prefer `void *` to any macro-based parameterized typing, or C++ templates.